888kitkatcode/good-shyte/README.md

 ### Future features:
 These are ideas for features that I will add in order of priority if I have time / in future.
 1. If a user has edited their recommendation, it will show '(edited)' beside the recommendation.
-    - JS - Add Event Listener - when someone hits 'Like' box, their name appears?
+    - Add a column in database to record whether a post has been edited.
+    - If a user edits their recommendation, send that update to the tv series database and record ('edited') beside the name of the tv series.
 2. Two users will not be able to sign up with the same email.
     - If statement.
 3. Allow users to comment on recommendations.